 When analyzing the validity of an online resource, ask yourself:

 - Does the site have a purpose other than to educate readers?
 Data sources that may appear legitimate are sometimes published by entities that have something to gain.
-For example, a pharmaceutical company may publish favorable data about the newest drug it’s touting.
-It’s probably best to be skeptical about that data because the author of the information is trying to sell a product.
+For example, a pharmaceutical company may publish only favorable data about its newest drug.
+You should always be skeptical about data on websites that promote sales of a product.

 - What is the intended audience for the published information?
-Academic research often requires citation of detailed data and results; the presentation of these results in a peer-reviewed academic journal is superior to an overview article written for an infotainment news source, for example.
+Academic research often requires citation of detailed data and results; the presentation of these results in a peer-reviewed academic journal is superior to an overview article written for an infotainment news source.

 - Is the data current?
-Check the date the information was first published and consider whether older data is confusing or conflicting.
+Check the date the information was first published.
+Is older data confusing or conflicting?
 Has outdated research been updated?
 Has the author properly cited the original sources?

-- Is the information professionally presented?
-Evaluate the site from the big picture.
+- Is the information presented professionally?
+Evaluate the site from a big-picture perspective.
 Do links function well and videos load?
 Does the author list proper credentials?
 Does the site appear to be well-maintained?
-Inconsistencies in details can tip you off that a resource might not be worth your time.
+Inconsistencies in details can point to a resource not being worth your time.

 Tools to Organize Your Research